Brisppy/twitch-archiver/README.md

 * Downloads as fast as your Internet connection (and storage) can handle.[^1]
 * Real-time archiving of Twitch streams.[^2]
 * Saves both a raw and readable chat log with timestamps and user badges.
-* Supports downloading streams which aren't being saved by Twitch.
+* Supports downloading streams which aren't being archived to Twitch.
 * Error notifications via pushbullet.

 [^1]: If you wish to speed up (or slow down) the downloading of VOD pieces, supply the '--threads NUMBER' argument to the script.
 This changes how many download threads are used to grab the individual video files.
 With the default of 20, I can max out my gigabit Internet while downloading to an M.2 drive.